Not sure if UFC Gym is right for you?

 Potential Mitigations

-- An accountant can analyze the financial statements in Item 21 to see if a newer system has adequate financial backing.
+- An accountant should review the financial statements to determine if a young system has adequate capitalization.

 Possible Fad Business